Ku Klux Klan: Activities

+In a 1933 interview, William Sellers, born enslaved in Virginia, recalled the post-war "raids of the Ku Klux, young white men of Rockingham County who would go into the huts of the recently freed negroes or catch some negro who had been working for thirty cents a day on his way home from work...and cruelly whip him, leaving him to live or die."
+Seemingly random whipping attacks, meant to be suggestive of previous condition of servitude, were a widespread aspect of the early Klan; for example in 1870–71 in Limestone Township (now Cherokee County), South Carolina, of 77 documented attacks, "four were shot, sixty-seven whipped and six had had their ears cropped."

-Klan members adopted masks and robes that hid their identities and added to the drama of their night rides, their chosen time for attacks.
-Many of them operated in small towns and rural areas where people otherwise knew each other's faces, and sometimes still recognized the attackers by voice and mannerisms.
+Klan members adopted masks and robes that hid their identities and added to the drama of their night rides.
+The South was heavily rural and most people knew each other's faces, and sometimes could recognize the attackers by voice and mannerisms.
 "The kind of thing that men are afraid or ashamed to do openly, and by day, they accomplish secretly, masked, and at night."
-The KKK night riders "sometimes claimed to be ghosts of Confederate soldiers so, as they claimed, to frighten superstitious Blacks.
+The night riders of the First Klan "sometimes claimed to be ghosts of Confederate soldiers so, as they claimed, to frighten superstitious Blacks.
 Few freedmen took such nonsense seriously."

-The Klan attacked Black members of the Loyal Leagues and intimidated Southern Republicans and Freedmen's Bureau workers.
+The First Klan attacked Black members of the Loyal Leagues and intimidated white Republicans and Freedmen's Bureau workers.
 When they killed Black political leaders, they also took heads of families, along with the leaders of churches and community groups, because these people had many roles in society.
 Agents of the Freedmen's Bureau reported weekly assaults and murders of Black people.

 "Armed guerrilla warfare killed thousands of Negroes; political riots were staged; their causes or occasions were always obscure, their results always certain: ten to one hundred times as many Negroes were killed as whites."
 Masked men shot into houses and burned them, sometimes with the occupants still inside.
 They drove successful Black farmers off their land.
 "Generally, it can be reported that in North and South Carolina, in 18 months ending in June 1867, there were 197 murders and 548 cases of aggravated assault."

 Klan violence worked to suppress Black voting, and campaign seasons were deadly.
 More than 2,000 people were killed, wounded, or otherwise injured in Louisiana within a few weeks prior to the Presidential election of November 1868.
 Although St. Landry Parish had a registered Republican majority of 1,071, after the murders, no Republicans voted in the fall elections.
 White Democrats cast the full vote of the parish for President Grant's opponent.
 The KKK killed and wounded more than 200 Black Republicans, hunting and chasing them through the woods.
 Thirteen captives were taken from jail and shot; a half-buried pile of 25 bodies was found in the woods.
 The KKK made people vote Democratic and gave them certificates of the fact.